 - Outsource – Tasks in this quadrant are important for successful operational performance, but are not strategically important.
 These tasks could safely be outsourced.
 They’re simply not worth spending in-house time managing.
 For example, a bank can decide to outsource security instead of spending time on that.

 - Eliminate – Tasks in this quadrant are not important to your organisation’s overall strategy and nor do they make a significant contribution to its day-to-day operational performance.
 Although you might not be able to eliminate these tasks completely, it’s important to check why you’re doing them.

 Companies such as Boeing, Apple, Xerox have successfully created and sustained value year after year by embracing outsourcing.
-It’s important for companies to make a decision and improve on their productivity and overall revenue.
+It’s important for companies to make a decision and improve their productivity and overall revenue.